 Basic salary, Dearness Allowance, Medical Allowance, Special Allowance, Leave Salary

-To check your salary slip online, you can visit your organisation’s salary slip portal and login with your credentials.
-Once logged in, you can view and download the salary slip from the side menu or dashboard.
+To check your salary slips online, you can visit your organisation’s salary slip portal and log in with your credentials.
+Once logged in, you can view and download the salary slips from the side menu or dashboard.

-If you are a salaried individual, you would need a salary slip to apply for a new credit card, open a bank account, request for a loan, save on your income taxes, resolve payment discrepancies, switch jobs, etc.
+You need salary slips as proof of income for various banking and non-banking processes.
+This includes getting a new credit card, opening a bank account, request for a loan, filing taxes, resolving payment discrepancies, switching jobs, etc.

 An employee salary slip contains details of all the salary components including deductions.
 Some of these components are fully taxable, partially taxable, or fully exempt.
-By getting to know which of the components are taxable in what kind of way, you can estimate your total taxable income and then plan your investments in such a way that you maximise your tax savings.
+By getting to know taxable components, you can estimate your total taxable income and then plan your investments to maximise your tax savings.

-Both the terms payslip and salary slip are the same and are used interchangeably.
-There’s absolutely no difference between them.
+Both the terms payslip and salary slips are the same and are used interchangeably.
+There is absolutely no difference between them.

-Yes.
-Handwritten salary slips are legal as long as they carry the company’s name, logo, address, and the signature of an authorised signatory.
-Handwritten salary slips can even be submitted as proof of your income in banks and other organisations.
+Yes, handwritten salary slips are legal as long as they carry the company’s name, logo, address, and the signature of an authorised signatory.
+You can also submit handwritten salary slips as proof of your income to banks and other organisations.